 “I understand that if it’s a choice between education or food, you’ll take the food – that makes sense,” Alison says.
 “If the choice is either you put everybody to work or you go hungry, of course you have to choose food because there’s no point having an education if you die of starvation.
 That’s where agencies like ChildFund play a critical role; families don’t have to make that choice and they can have both food and education for their children.”

-A life-long dedication to education
+A child sponsor with a life-long dedication to education

 Alison comes from a family of teachers; two of her sisters, and her cousins and aunts are also teachers.